yourdevkalki/arbitrum-vibekit/README.md

 - **Configure the Agent's Environment:**

-Navigate to the agent's directory and create a local `.env` file from the example.
-Make sure to populate this file with your API keys and configurations:
+Navigate to the agent's directory and create a local `.env` by copying the`.env.example` file.
+Make sure to populate the `.env` file with your API keys and configurations:

 ```bash
 cd typescript/templates/quickstart-agent && cp .env.example .env